Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/07-springai/03_Task.md

 ### Evaluation Criteria

-1. Chat Service with System Prompt (40%)
+1. Chat Service with System Prompt
-- Implemented a Chat Service that includes a system prompt.
+- Implemented a Chat Service that includes a system prompt (20%)
-- Verified that the Chat Service correctly processes user requests and generates responses influenced by the system prompt.
+- Verified that the Chat Service correctly processes user requests and generates responses influenced by the system prompt (20%)

-2. Vector Database Support (30%)
+2. Vector Database Support
-- Implemented vector database support for storing and retrieving embeddings.
+- Implemented vector database support for storing and retrieving embeddings (15%)
-- Verified that the vector database integration works correctly and efficiently.
+- Verified that the vector database integration works correctly and efficiently (15%)

-3. Document Reader Service (20%)
+3. Document Reader Service
-- Implemented a Document Reader Service that can read PDF documents.
+- Implemented a Document Reader Service that can read PDF documents (10%)
-- Verified that the Document Reader Service can accurately answer questions about the content of the PDF documents.
+- Verified that the Document Reader Service can accurately answer questions about the content of the PDF documents (10%)

-4. Functionality Testing (10%)
+4. Functionality Testing
-- Application runs without errors.
+- Application runs without errors (5%)
-- Responses are generated correctly and are relevant to the prompts.
+- Responses are generated correctly and are relevant to the prompts (5%)